Building a Trusted Brand: The Key to Attracting Target Audiences Over Paid Leads and Mass Marketing

 • Examples of common questions you answer for people in that group.

-• One line about how this focus helps you negotiate or price with more confidence.
+• One line about how focus helps you price, negotiate, or plan with more confidence.

 Placement ideas

-• About page section that spells out your niche in clear language.
+• About page section that spells out your niche in plain language.

 • Social profile bio line and cover image text.